 Bennett, Mrs. W.J., Hills of Home, (C2908)

-Script of pageant for Bonne Terre centennial, depicting the history of Bonne Terre from before the Civil War to the 1960s.
+The collection contains a script of a pageant for the Bonne Terre centennial, depicting the history of Bonne Terre from before the Civil War to the 1960s.

 Bethel Association United Baptist Churches of Jesus Christ, Minutes, 1816-1996, (R0598)